Training & development: Conducting an interview

 Conduct all of your interviews in the same fashion.
 Make the applicant comfortable by letting them know how the interview process works.
 Briefly explain the process and what they can expect so candidates can mentally prepare for the interview and have a better understanding of what you’re looking for.
 Also inform candidates about what they can expect afterwards (e.g., follow-up call).
 This can help ease the stress involved with the interview process and provide candidates with an idea of what they can look forward to during and after the interview.

 Don’t do all of the talking!
 The candidate should be the person doing most of the talking.
 An interview is often your one opportunity to really get to know the candidate and find out about their qualifications and values.
 It’s important to listen to what the candidate has to say because this will allow you to determine which candidate is an ideal fit for the role.
 However, in the beginning of the interview, it’s important to provide a brief summary of the job position and some of the responsibilities for an employee in that role.
-This will help the candidates understand what the job criteria is in order for them to tailor their responses to fit those specific demands.
-Open ended questions are the best and remember that past behaviors usually predict future behaviors.
+This will help the interviewees understand what is the job criteria; in order for them to tailor their responses to fit those specific demands.
+Open ended questions are the best, and remember that past behaviors translate into future behaviors.

 Inappropriate pre-employment questions include but are not limited to:

 - Child care arrangements, number or age of children, family issues;

 - Home owner or renter inquiries;

 - Age, date of birth, date of school graduation, etc.;

 - Birthplace or citizenship inquiries;